The 13 Step Tutorial to Setting Up Apple ARKit to Start Developing AR Mobile Apps

 ARKit is a SDK platform for development of AR applications in 3D game engines like Unreal or Unity.
 Since the SDK is the product of Apple, ARKit is the framework you're going to use for development on iOS devices such as iPhones and iPads.

 ARKit uses your Apple smartphone's (or tablet) cameras and sensors to scan and capture the world in the direction of the sensors.
 The framework allows you to use many features such as face tracking, locations anchors, scene geometry, plane detection and People Occlusion.
 If you own a LiDAR-equipped device (iPhone and iPad 12 Pro models at the time of writing) you can also capture LiDAR scanner for placement without a pause of AR elements (which can be 2D or 3D objects) in the real world without scanning.

 The framework is free to use for everyone.
 In this guide we will be enabling ARKit for Unity.

 I think you'll agree that setting up ARKit can be tricky when you are first getting started with it, we had some trouble ourselves, so we decided to create a short setup guide for ARKit.
 Of course, if you want a more in-depth understanding of ARKit and programming with Unity, check out our courses available for beginners to experts for more details!

 In this post, we'll talk a little bit about ARKit first, then Usman will share a 13 step video setup guide for Unity development.

 And, for you techies, we have all the technical steps at the bottom of the post.

-Let's get started and set up Apple's ARKit in Unity!
+Let's get started and set up Apple's ARKit Unity configuration!